Spelling mistakes

 Words with a similar meaning

-Sometimes a concept is important for your question but not your search, see if removing them helps, eg:
+Sometimes a concept is important for your question but not your search, test if removing them helps.

 Low result numbers doesn't mean your search is bad.
 It can mean this is an emerging area of research.

-If you aren’t getting enough results for your task you may need to broaden your search question.
+If you have tried the steps above but still aren’t getting enough results for your task you may need to broaden your search question.

 A large number of results isn't a problem, however too many irrelevant results are.